1

 4b6f499873f282c8dd95adaf071eec68 xubuntu-20.04.2.0-desktop-amd64.iso

-For example, indicated on the page https: //mirror.yandex.ru/ubuntu-cdimage/xubuntu/releases/20.04/release/
+for example, indicated on the page https://mirror.yandex.ru/ubuntu-cdimage/xubuntu/releases/20.04/release/

-The control amount by the SHA256 algorithm for the specified distribution is (see the Sha256Sums file)
+checksum using the SHA256 algorithm for the specified distribution is (see file SHA256SUMS)

 c59c3bb825294dbf76fd3a5dfa3fd5de9e854934b7c9aa6258105b6648979cd5 *xubuntu-20.04.2.0-desktop-amd64.iso

-Source (author Borisych):
+Source (author borisych):